“Second Conversion”

 Levels for Stage 6:

 Nuanced understanding of the complexities in faith (i.e. Law vs Gospel).
-Has begun engaging historical figures of the faith (i.e. Augustine, Calvin, etc.)
+Has begun engaging historical figures of the faith (i.e. St. Augustine, John Wesley, etc.)

 Baseline: Familiarity with the ancient creeds and major eras and figures of Church history.

 Prayer evolves from obligation to conversation.
-Believer is now more inwardly motivated to engage spiritual exercises.
-Not as much by shame or guilt.
+Believer is now more inwardly motivated to engage spiritual exercises, rather than being motivated by shame or guilt.

 Frequency: Daily